-A passionate advocate for young people with congenital developmental disorders, Judith strongly supports the education of teachers, at pre-and post-service level, how to identify resulting specific learning difficulties, make reasonable adjustments to circumvent the impact of specific learning and teaching needs, and, making schools more inclusive.
+A passionate advocate for young people with learning difficulties, Judith strongly supports the education of teachers, at pre-and post-service level, as to how to identify specific learning difficulties, make reasonable adjustments to circumvent the impact of specific learning and teaching needs, and, make schools more inclusive.

 - PhD (2010), ‘We were invited to participate’-Dyslexic pupils’ Perception of Intervention Teaching to Improve Spelling Accuracy.,University of Gloucestershire, UK

 - MEd (1996), Colour naming task performance of dyslexic children, University of Wales, Bangor, Wales, UK

 - AMBDA (1996), Assessor and teaching Dyslexic students, British Dyslexia Association, UK

 - Post Graduate Diploma-Dyslexia (1994), University of Wales, Bangor, Wales, UK

 - Graduate Diploma for Teachers of Pupils with Specific Learning Difficulties/ Dyslexia (1991), Evesham College, Worcestershire, UK

 - Advanced Diploma in Special Education (1987), Open University, UK

 - BA (1981), Social Sciences, Open University, UK